intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/add_customized_pattern.md

 If nothing wrong, the output result should be `True`

-## Set the pattern mapping config and register the pattern
+## Set the Pattern Mapping Config and Register the Pattern

 In `Neural Engine`, we treat the pattern fusion as the process of pattern mapping: from a group nodes to another group nodes.
 In this step, you need to provide a config for `pattern_mapping` function and register your pattern, in order to make sure the [`compile`](https://github.com/intel/intel-extension-for-transformers/tree/main/intel_extension_for_transformers/backends/neural_engine/compile) implements pattern fusion correctly.